edwinmathew-cybersec/Threat-Actor-Detection-Lab/README.md

 ## Objective

 The objective of this lab was to create a controlled environment where I could simulate and detect cyber attacks.
-For this, two instances of virtual machines were created and used as host and target machines.
-The logs generated were ingested and analyzed using a SIEM (Security Information and Event Management) tool, providing telemetry that simulated real-world cyberattack scenarios.
-This hands-on lab allowed me to have a deep understanding of attack patterns, defensive methods and overall network security.
+For this, two virtual machines were created and used as host and target machines.
+The logs generated were ingested and analyzed using an SIEM (Security Information and Event Management) tool, providing telemetry that simulated real-world cyberattack scenarios.
+This hands-on lab gave me a deep understanding of attack patterns, defensive methods, and network security.

 ## Skills Learned

-- Understanding of SIEM and it's practical application.
+- Understanding of SIEM and its practical application.
 - Analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Knowledge of network protocols and security vulnerabilities.